rickoneeleven/pinescore/readme.txt

 #monthly average ms update (updates every 4 hours)
 35 00,06,12,18 * * * lynx --dump https://pinescore.com/daemon/average30days > /dev/null 2>&1

+#crons below this line are not essential for the pinescore project to work
+#delete files from pinescore.com/111 older than 30 days
+10 09 * * * find /home/pinescore/public_html/111/* -mtime +30 -type f -delete

+#more touching of files we want to remain
+11 11 11 * * touch /home/pinescore/public_html/111/ns_*

 #other notes
 when exporting DB structure, remove the failed_jobs table if it's in export, as that gets created as part migration